anushka-513/Tourism-Website/tourism-website-main/CONTRIBUTING.md

     Give sample code if you can.
     Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-# Contributing

-We love pull requests from everyone.
-By participating in this project, you agree to abide by the [Code Of Conduct](https://anushka-513.github.io/Tourism-Website/blob/main/CODE_OF_CONDUCT.md).

-# License

-    By contributing, you agree that your contributions will be licensed under its MIT License.